DRef Manual

 .

-[function] source-location object &key errorp
+[function] source-location object &key error

 Return the Swank source location for the defining form of